MaplePHP/MaplePHP/README.md

 Moreover, MaplePHP sets itself apart through its seamless communication between the backend and the frontend, facilitated by Stratoxjs—a purpose-built tool tailored specifically for Maple.
 This integration enhances the framework's unique capabilities, fostering efficient and effective development of high-quality web applications.

+## Much more to be done
+The MaplePHP framework is still a work in progress, with over 800 points on my checklist that need attention—no exaggeration.
+Despite its incompleteness, I'm enthusiastic about showcasing its notable features.
+However, I advise against utilizing the framework for actual projects at this time.
+It's best to wait until version 1.1.0, by which point I'll have addressed all the existing issues and provided comprehensive documentation for a more stable and reliable experience.

+**With that said...** The libraries bellow is should all be stable.

 ## Installation
 Right now installation will only be available through **git** because of I have made every library as an **submodule**.
 This might change soon.
 ```